canmet-energy/btap_batch/README.md

 # eSim 2022 Workshop
-For those attending the eSim 2022 workshop on BTAP I have a few additional instructions in addition to those below for hardware, software and getting started.
+For those attending the eSim 2022 workshop on BTAP there are a couple of additional instructions in addition to those below for hardware, software and getting started.
 These are not mandatory but will let you take part in some of the exercises.

+## Additional Instructions
 Although OpenStudio-3.2.1 and the OpenStudioApp-1.2.1 are listed as optional in the requirements section below, they will be used for the exercises.
-In addition, attached are some files that we will be using.
+In addition, look in the esim2022 folder for the exercies1.osm and exercise2.osm files and instructions on what to do with them.

 # BTAP Batch
 BTAP Batch allows you to run paramteric and optimization analysis on your local machine and on the Amazon Cloud.
 You can